jdittrich/userNeedResearchBook/text/allURBook.md

-> Hello Lisa great to meet you.
+> Hello Lisa, great to meet you.
 I’m pleased, that you could free some time for showing and telling me how you work.

 You may sprinkle in a bit of smalltalk: